Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Los Angeles Rams (3-0), who have won three straight games, are 4.5-point favorites against the Arizona Cardinals (3-0), winners of three straight, on Sunday, October 3, 2021 at SoFi Stadium.
-The contest has a point total set at 54.5.
+The Los Angeles Rams (3-0) take a three-game winning streak into a matchup with the Arizona Cardinals (3-0), winners of three straight, on Sunday, October 3, 2021 at SoFi Stadium.
+Los Angeles is a 4-point favorite in the game.
+The game has a point total set at 54.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.